FantasyPros Accuracy Award

 Best Draft Position for 10-Team Half-PPR Leagues

-The No. 1 spot is NOT the best draft position in 10-team half-PPR leagues, whether you're drafting by ADP or optimally with Draft Sharks rankings.
+The best draft position in 10-team half-PPR leagues depends on whether you're drafting by ADP or optimally with Draft Sharks rankings.
 Let's dive into the numbers and find out where you want to pick from.

 Based on ADP